 Upon the dissolution of our association, the Board of Directors shall, after paying or making provision for the payment of all of the liabilities of our association, dispose of all of the assets of our association exclusively for the purposes of our association in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law), as the Board of Directors shall determine.
 Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction of the county in which the principal office of our association is then located, exclusively for such purposes or to such organization or organizations, as said court shall determine which are organized and operated for such purposes.

 Article 14:

 The duration of the existence of the association shall be perpetual.

-Lonnie Jones, President Evelyn Jones, Secretary